mitsuba-renderer/drjit/docs/unused/gpu.rst

    cuda_jit_run(): cache miss, jit: 541 us, ptx compilation: 43.534, 10 registers
    [0.964028]

-At this point, Enoki's JIT backend compiles and launches a kernel that contains all of the computation queued thus far.
+At this point, Dr.Jit's JIT backend compiles and launches a kernel that contains all of the computation queued thus far.

 .. container:: toggle